simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 Forwarding emails without obtaining proper permission can lead to privacy breaches and potential legal issues.
 It is important to respect the privacy and confidentiality of others' email communications.
 Before forwarding an email, consider the following:

 * **Obtain consent**: Always ask for permission from the original sender before forwarding their email.
-This shows respect for their privacy and ensures that they are aware of the information being shared.
+This shows respect for their privacy and ensures that they're aware of the information being shared.
 * **Remove sensitive information**: Before forwarding an email, review its content and remove any sensitive or confidential information that may not be appropriate to share with others.
 * **Consider the recipients**: Think about whether the recipients of the forwarded email actually need to see it.
 Avoid forwarding emails to unnecessary recipients, as it can clutter their inboxes and potentially expose sensitive information.